svsticky/sadserver/README.md

 environment.
 Ansible uses an [inventory file][inventory] to list all hosts, which is kept in this repository in `ansible/hosts`.

-To make a host ready to run the main Ansible playbooks on, a small shell script should be used that bootstraps the server.
-It installs Ansible's dependencies, and sets up a non-root user that Ansible can use.
-This should be run as follows:
+To make a host ready to run regular Ansible playbooks on, a special playbook should be used that bootstraps the server.
+It installs Ansible's dependencies, and sets up a non-root user for Ansible to use.
+A playbook should be applied to a host by means of a wrapper script around `ansible-playbook`, that posts progress notifications to the committee's Slack team, among a few other things.
+To bootstrap the new server, the script should be run as follows:
+`$ ansible/scripts/run-playbook.sh <ENVIRONMENT>
-`$ ansible/scripts/bootstrap-new-host.sh <HOST>`, where `<HOST>` should be substituted by the DNS name of the vanilla server.
+ansible/playbooks/oneoff-bootstrap-new-host.yml`, where `<ENVIRONMENT>` should be substituted by either `production` or `staging`.

 After the bootstrapping, the main playbook can be run to completely set up the server.
-A playbook should be applied to a host by means of a wrapper script around `ansible-playbook`, that posts progress notifications to the committee's Slack team, among a few other things.
-To continue setting up a new server, the script should be run as follows:
-`$ ansible/scripts/run-playbook.sh <ENVIRONMENT> main.yml`, where
-`<ENVIRONMENT>` should be substituted by either `production` or `staging`.
+The main playbook can be applied in the same way as the bootstrap playbook.

 When this has successfully finished, a server exists that matches one of the environments.
 When migrating the production server, a few more tasks should be